d1h1r1/Mercury_A1_docs/5-BasicApplication/5.2-ApplicationUse/5.2.1-myStudio/1-myblockly/5-chatGPT.md

-- Click Settings, enter your API Key, and click Save
+- Click `Settings`, enter your API Key, and click `Save` button to config you API key.

+  > If you don't have an API key, you can click the `Get API Key`button below to jump to the openAI official website to create and get an API Key

   <img src="..\..\..\..\resources\5-BasicApplication\5.2-ApplicationUse\5.2.1-mystudio\1-myblockly\images\5\2.png" />

   <img src="..\..\..\..\resources\5-BasicApplication\5.2-ApplicationUse\5.2.1-mystudio\1-myblockly\images\5\3.png" />